 - Access to full POLAR and Walrus tool

 - RACGP Accreditation Assistance

 The Quality Improvement in Primary Care (QIPC) program is built on years of collaboration between SWSPHN and general practices to improve and maintain practice processes to meet regulated standards.

 The three aims of the QIPC program are: improving data quality; utilising practice data to improve patient care; and identifying potential business revenue for the practice.

-The QIPC program has three tiers which indicate the practice’s level of engagement in quality improvement – as engagement increases, practices move into higher tiers and receive different reports.
+The QIPC program has three tiers which indicate the practice’s level of engagement in quality improvement – as engagement increases, practices move into higher tiers.